The Gambia v Mali

 Post update

-Foul by Lassana Coulibaly (Mali).
+Foul by Massadio Haïdara (Mali).

 Post update

-Ibou Touray (Gambia) wins a free kick in the defensive half.
+Ablie Jallow (Gambia) wins a free kick on the right wing.

 Post update